orsonteodoro/oiledmachine-overlay/README.md

 you do not select, it will automatically decide based on the vulnerability history of the package and how it processes sensitive or untrusted data.
 So if a package has memory corruption, it is likely to choose either `cet`, `arm-cfi`, `llvm-cfi`.
-If the package only handles sensitive data or has support it will automatically choose `retpoline`.
+If the package only handles sensitive data, has past vulnerability history of uninitalized memory, or has only support for retpoline will automatically choose `retpoline`.
+If a package handles both untrusted data and sensitive data, it will prioritize CFI otherwise retpoline.
 These options are mutually exclusive so you can only choose one.
 You can also disable it by choosing `none`.
+You can also override the auto selected option.

 The execution-integrity is more dangerous than confidentiality because it can do impersonation or increase attacker capabilties.